GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 `interval(1, -1)`).
 The argument `None` can be used to say "go to end of the domain" (e.g.
 `interval(10, None)`).
 The argument `...` signals compute at all levels, equivalent to `0, None`.

-NDSL has three possible iterations policies: `PARALLEL`, `FORWARD`, and `BACKWARD`.
+NDSL has three possible iteration policies: `PARALLEL`, `FORWARD`, and `BACKWARD`.
-Choosing `PARALLEL` states that all three dimensions can be executed in parallel.
+Choosing `PARALLEL` states that the vertical dimension will be executed in parallel.
 In this state, each point in the domain is computed independently in the fastest possible order.
-This means that fields are being written in random order, and therefore any operations which depends on data at other points in a field which is being written (e.g. `out = in_field[0, 0, 1]`) cannot use `PARALLEL`.
+This means that fields are being written in random order, and therefore any operations which depend on data at other points in a field which is being written (e.g. `out = in_field[0, 0, 1]`) cannot use `PARALLEL`.